oatmealcarpet/Project-Zero/README.md

      - `ping: false,`
      - `prefix: false,`
 - If you don't see the codes above that means it is currently enabled.
+- Enabling the Unknown Command response you have to delete the `unknownCommand: false,` on `index.js` at `line: 47`.

 ## Invite Links